Move 2 matches to make 4 squares matchstick puzzle

 Question 3: How many ways can 16 matchsticks make the four independent squares?

 Realization: If UNCONNECTED to each other, four independent squares can be in UNCOUNTABLE formations.
-Two possibilities are shown in figure below.
+Two possibilities are shown in figure.

 This helps to make the next conclusion,

-Otherwise, it becomes all uncertainty and there will be no solution.
+Otherwise, it is all uncertainty and there will be no solution.

-With this extra condition, it is easy to see that there can only be three possibilities as below.
+With this extra condition, it is easy to see that there can only be three possibilities as shown.

-A vertical line of symmetry is drawn through the centers of three possible final figures as well as the puzzle figure.
+A vertical line of symmetry is drawn through the centers of three possible final figures and the puzzle figure.

 This should help understand how far apart the squares are.